content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/javascript/JS-closures.md

 ## 2. Counter Dilemma

 -   Suppose you want to use a variable for counting something, and you want this counter to be available to all functions.

-1.  **Use a global variable, and a function to increase the counter.**
+**1.Use a global variable, and a function to increase the counter.**

 **Example-1**